yegor256/blog/_drafts/revenue.md

 Startup valuation must grow fast, ideally doubling itself every few months.
 If that's not happening, close the business and start something else.
-The valuation must **sky-rocket** or you have to abandon the startup and start another one, as soon as possible.
+The valuation must **skyrocket** or you have to abandon the startup and try your hand on another one as soon as possible.

-One of the biggest mistakes a startup founder can make is to forget about this "sky-rocketing valuation" principle and focus on making customers happy and revenue growing.
-You will most likely kill your startup and, maybe, turn it into a lifestyle business.
+One of the biggest mistakes a startup founder can make is to forget about this "skyrocketing valuation" principle and focus on making customers happy and grow revenue.
+You will most likely kill your startup and maybe turn it into a lifestyle business.

-Savvy investors will avoid you, mostly because they understand that a growing revenue is just one of many other **elements** of a growing valuation.
+Savvy investors will avoid you, mostly because they understand that growing revenue is just one of many other **elements** of a growing valuation.
 If you're focused on just one element, you most likely won't multiply your valuation a hundred times over the next year.
-Maybe you will multiply the revenue a few times, but who cares?
+Maybe you will multiply revenue a few times, but who cares?
-The revenue is good for you, but not really good for investors.
+The revenue is good for you but not really good for investors.

 What is good for investors?
-What do they want to see you doing, which will convince them that you're working hard on making the valuation grow?
-I'll try to cover it in one of the next articles.
+What do they want to see you doing to convince them that you're working hard on making the valuation grow?
+I'll try to cover that in one of the next articles.